Platform for Life and Peace: Criticism

 On 22 July 2025, the party voted by an overwhelming majority (18 out of 21 deputies, with 3 absent) in favour of draft law 12414, which restricts the National Anti-Corruption Bureau of Ukraine and the Specialized Anti-Corruption Prosecutor's Office.
 The law sparked a wave of nationwide anti-corruption protests.

 Policies

-Before its ban, OPZZh was a pro-Russian.
+Before its ban, OPZZh was a pro-Russian party.

 According to Yuriy Boyko, the group contains "deputies willing to work for protecting Ukraine, helping the people, and rebuilding our country".

 The group supported the accession of Ukraine to the European Union and Ukraine's accession to NATO.

 The parliamentary group continues to advocate for the protection of the Russian language in Ukraine, the preservation of historical toponyms, and opposes the ban on the Ukrainian Orthodox Church (Moscow Patriarchate).